agh-a2s/lonpy/docs/user-guide/sampling.md

 **Choosing n_runs and n_iterations:**

 - More runs = better coverage of the landscape
-- More iterations = deeper exploration from each starting point
+- More iterations = deeper exploitation from each starting point
 - Trade-off: `n_runs × n_iterations` determines total evaluations

 ```python